Guerin of Provence

 In 819, he and Berengar of Toulouse invaded Gascony to put down a rebellion of Lupus III Centule, as recorded by both the Annales regni Francorum and the Vita Hludowici.
 By 820, Gascony was pacified and Carolingian authority restored, but not across the Pyrenees in Navarre.

 On 24 July 840 in Strasbourg, Lothair precipitated a new civil war by declaring his imperium over all the lands of the empire and, joining with his nephew Pepin II of Aquitaine, attacked the Loire Valley.
 While Ermenaud III of Auxerre, Arnulf of Sens, Audri of Autun, and Gerard II of Paris pledged themselves for Lothair, Guerin and Adalbert of Avallon remained with Charles the Bald.
 In March 841, the Burgundians faithful to Charles accompanied Guerin to Aquitaine, from which they expelled Lothair and Pepin.
 In May, Guerin, as dux cum Tolosanis et Provincianis, joined Charles and the king of Bavaria, Louis the German, at Châlons-sur-Marne.
 In June, Pepin finally joined with Lothair in Auxerre.
-On 25 June 841, Lothair and Pepin initiated the ensuing Battle of Fontenay and had the upper hand until the arrival of Guerin and his army of Provençals turned the tide in favour of Charles.
+On 25 June 841, Lothair and Pepin initiated the ensuing Battle of Fontenoy and had the upper hand until the arrival of Guerin and his army of Provençals turned the tide in favour of Charles.

 Charles sent Guerin to expel Bernard of Septimania from Toulouse in 842 and then against Gothia in 843.
 After the Treaty of Verdun in August that year, he was the dux and marchio in Provence under Lothair.
 He may have inherited that office from Leibulf around 829.
 In 844, he received Autun, which had been stripped from Bernard's heir William.
 The French historian Pierre Andoque asserts that Bernard was captured in 843 by Guerin in Uzès and brought before Charles to be executed in 844.
 He was succeeded in 845 by Fulcrad as duke, with Marseille going to a count Adalbert.

 Guerin married Albane (or Ava) and was the father of Isembard, Count of Autun, and perhaps of Ermengarde mother of William I, Duke of Aquitania.